-It was a major help for ships with communication and safety clear into the 1990s.
+It was also a major help for ships with communication and safety clear into the 1990s.

 Today it is mostly just used by amateur radio operators as a hobby or for emergency preparedness.

-The main reason you would want to learn morse code is for emergency communication.
+The main reason you would want to learn Morse code today is for emergency communication.

 It was created for communication and still has much value as a survival tool.

 Morse code can help in situations where you cannot verbally communicate clear words.